Explore Islay

 Port Askaig — The Northern Ferry Port & Jura Crossing

 Port Askaig is the northern ferry port — small, quiet, and arguably more dramatic than Port Ellen.
-The CalMac ferry from Kennacraig arrives here in 2 hours, the shorter of the two crossings, and it's also the departure point for the 5-minute crossing to Jura.
 The terminal sits on the Sound of Islay with the Paps of Jura directly across the water, often visible above the village.
+It's also the departure point for the 5-minute crossing to Jura.

 Port Askaig itself is a single working settlement: the ferry pier, the Port Askaig Hotel, a small shop and post office, the slipway for the Jura ferry.
 It is approximately 25 minutes' drive from our Bruichladdich properties — a scenic crossing through the centre of Islay.